 James M. Anderson, MD

-As a professor of pathology, macromolecular science and biomedical engineering, Anderson’s 44 years at Case Western Reserve have included research, teaching and service that bridges medicine and engineering.
-In addition, he has been instrumental in developing cooperative efforts between the School of Medicine and Case School of Engineering—as well as among other universities.
-Read more.
+As a professor of pathology, macromolecular science and biomedical engineering, Anderson's 44 years at Case Western Reserve University have included research, teaching and service that bridges medicine and engineering.
+In addition, he has been instrumental in developing cooperative efforts between the School of Medicine and Case School of Engineering, as well as among other universities.

 Eric Baer, PhD

 Professor Eric Baer arrived in Cleveland in the fall of 1962—nearly a half century ago—and within five years launched the nation’s first department of macromolecular science.
-After chairing that department for 11 years, he spent the next five as dean of what was then known as the Case Institute of Technology.
+After chairing that department for 16 years, he spent the next five as dean of what was then known as the Case Institute of Technology.
 Today he directs the Center for Layered Polymeric Systems, a National Science Foundation Science & Technology Center.
-Baer’s career includes more than 550 journal articles, more than five dozen graduated doctoral students and multiple awards from national and international professional societies.
+Baer’s career includes more than 600 journal articles, more than six dozen graduated doctoral students and multiple awards from national and international professional societies.